EV3

 EV3 is the third studio album by American female vocal group En Vogue.
 It was released by East West Records on June 17, 1997, in the United States.
 Recorded after a lengthy break during which the group members became mothers or put out solo records, the album was En Vogue's first project to include a diverse roster of collaborators including credits from Babyface, David Foster, Diane Warren, Andrea Martin, Ivan Matias, and Organized Noize along with regular contributors Foster & McElroy.
-It marked their first album without Dawn Robinson, who decided to leave the group late into the recording of EV3 to focus on her solo career.
+It was their last album to feature Dawn Robinson, who left the group late into the recording of EV3 to focus on her solo career.
 Her absence meant much of the album had to be rerecorded to account for En Vogue's altered sound.

 Upon its release, EV3 received mixed reviews from critics, many of whom praised the group’s vocal performances but criticized the overall production of the album.
 In the US, the album debuted at number eight on both Billboards Top R&B/Hip-Hop Albums chart and the Billboard 200 with sales of 76,500 units, the band's highest first-week numbers.
 Internationally, EV3 entered the top forty on most charts it appeared on and remains En Vogue's highest-charting effort to date.
 Certified Platinum by the RIAA and Silver the BPI, the album produced three pop and R&B hit singles, including "Don't Let Go (Love)", "Whatever" and "Too Gone, Too Long".